 ITALY PLEIN AIR PAINTING TRIP?

-Tuscany, Cinque Terre (Italian Riviera), Venice, Italy
+Tuscany, Cinque Terre (Italian Riviera), Venice

-Spend a week reveling in Italy, enjoying the sensual delights of Tuscany, Venice, and the Mediterranean coast.
+Spend an extended week reveling in Italy, enjoying the sensual delights of Tuscany, Venice, and the Mediterranean coast.
 Capture your experiences in paintings created in the shade of centuries’ old olive groves, medieval villages, and the incredibly beautiful terraced slopes of the Cinque Terre, a rugged coastal area of the Italian Riviera.

 Additional workshops in New Hampshire, Massachusetts, Acadia Maine, Ireland, Greece, and the Amalfi Coast have been bandied about.